netelder/tweet_later/README.md

 posts (or other unspecified posting errors), Twitter returns a 403 error, which the gem translates to Twitter::Error::Forbidden.

 In order to access this error, it's necessary to hook the exception processing within Sidekiq.
-Per the documentataion, the recommended approach is to define and register a middleware handler with Sidekiq:
+While monkeypatching does work (I tried it), the recommended approach is to define and register a middleware handler with Sidekiq:

 ```ruby
 module TweetLater